-Eat better, Run Faster! ᐅ Sports Nutrition for Runners
+What to Eat Before, During, & After a Run ᐅ Sports Nutrition For Runners

 Good pre-run snacks (around 50 g of carbohydrates):